rootski-io/rootski/README.md

 ### How to deploy an entire Rootski environment from scratch

-Going through this, you'll notice that there are several one-time manual steps.
+Going through this, you'll notice that there are several one-time, manual steps.
 This is common even for teams with a heavily automated infrastructure-as-code workflow, particularly when it comes to the creation of users and storing of credentials.